beakerbrowser/unwalled.garden/_md/docs/browser-integration.md

 await reactions.add(status.url, 'like')
 ```

-The browser automatically creates a personal website for the user on first load.
+The browser automatically creates a personal dat for the user on first load.
 The personal site acts as the user profile and is where the user's content is published.

 ```js
 import {profiles} from 'dat://unwalled.garden/index.js'